cerndb/storage-api/README.md

 will be pushed to both production and test environments automatically, as the operation doesn't affect the currently running service.

+OpenShift's HAProxy is set to a very long timeout for the route -- about 60 seconds (see the template), and the same goes for uwsgi's harakiri setting.
+This is due to the fact that volume listings on big production filers can take a long while to complete -- closer to a minute in a worst-case scenario.

 Whenever all the build steps have passed, images can be manually deployed from the GitLab Pipeline to OpenShift using the jobs `dev-deploy` and `prod-deploy` respectively.